oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 ### Summary

-The world is increasingly becoming a mobile-driven environment.
-There are well over one billion users in the world with smart phones, currently.
-Although Oppia is a response website for learners, there is much to gain by having a dedicated Android app.
+The world is increasingly becoming a mobile-driven environment, with well over one billion users of smart phones.
+Although Oppia is a responsive website for learners, there is much to gain by having a dedicated Android app.
 Maintaining a responsive website is challenging and there are almost certainly going to be issues when viewing the site on different devices.

 This project will introduce a dedicated mobile interface for Oppia, through either web views, targeted styling for the web application, or a native Android interface.
 This mobile interface will make it easier for users to access their profile, browse the gallery, and play through explorations.